mwesterham/TFPlayground/README.md

-# Tensorflow Playground
+# Machine Learning Sandbox

-This repository serves as demonstration of tensorflow model implementations and ML concepts in the form of different experiments.
+This repository serves as demonstration of TensorFlow model implementations and ML concepts in the form of different experiments.
 A series of base classes are additionally provided in order to facilitate each experiment and generify the training process.
 An explanation of each experiment is provided below.